History of FOBE:

 Social Inclusion through Play:

-At FOBE we also understand the importance of empowering children with disability to choose for themselves and letting them decide the way they want to enjoy life.
-Our aim is to provide an environment where young people with disabilities can enjoy themselves in a manner pleasing to them.
+At FOBE we also understand the importance of empowering children & adults with disability to choose for themselves and letting them decide the way they want to enjoy life.
+Our aim is to provide an environment where people with disabilities can enjoy themselves in a manner pleasing to them.
 We aspire to help boost confidence and reduce the effects of marginalisation.

 From its humble beginnings right through to the present day, FOBE has never forgotten its core values, and that is to deliver real quality CARE to those dealing with special needs.